Devotion to the Sacred Heart

 In continued obedience to our Lord and her spiritual director, she wrote the Holy Father again on January 6, 1899.
 In this letter, she let the pope, who was approaching his 90th birthday, know that the Lord would prolong his life in order that the consecration might take place.

 During the previous summer of 1898, Pope XIII had been very ill.
-Once again in February of 1898, the pope became seriously ill once more.
-This time it was a tumor.
-The success of the surgery to remove the tumor was attributed to the many prayers offered including those of Sr. Maria.
+Once again in March of 1899, the pope became seriously ill once more.
+This time it was a cyst.
+The success of the surgery to remove the orange-sized cyst was attributed to the many prayers offered including those of Sr. Maria.
 In light of Sr. Maria's letter and message regarding his health, the Holy Father decided to act upon her request.

 The Pope makes the consecration to the Sacred Heart of Jesus